BDA-KTS/claim_similarity_retrieval/README.md

 ### How to Use :To utilize this tutorial effectively, follow these steps
 1. Run the method using the following command:

-Markup :  `python claim_similarity_MH.py`
+   `python claim_similarity_MH.py`

-3. Method should ask for user input.
+2. Method should ask for user input.
-    a) input the sentence similar to which you want to search a claim
+     - Input the sentence similar to which you want to search a claim

-    b) Input the number of top similar claims
+     - Input the number of top similar claims

-    c)Output should be the relevant claim/claims
+3. Output is generated as relevant claim/claims

 ### Sample Input
 1. List of claims stored in a dataframe

 2. User input

    ![image](https://github.com/user-attachments/assets/6445c12f-4b67-406a-bed1-851192d74add)